Zinggi/elm-2d-game/documentation.md

 render : Game.TwoD.RenderConfig a -> List Game.TwoD.Render.Renderable -> Html.Html x
 ```

-Creates a canvas element that renders the given renderables.
+Creates a canvas element that renders the given Renderables.

 If you don't use animated sprites, you can use `0` for the time parameter.